weberlab-hhu/Helixer/README.md

 Total acc: 0.6909
 ```

-As you can see, the model only predicted intergenic and CDS bases.
-The main reason for this is likely that the data contains very little bases of the other two kinds.
-A more varied training dataset or uneven class weights could change that (this result is for the small model example).
+In the demo run above (yours may vary) the model only predicted
+intergenic and CDS bases.
+The main reason for this is likely that
+the data contains very few bases of the other two kinds.
+A more varied training dataset or uneven class weights
+could change that (this result is for the small model example).

-When we did write out the predictions to disk we can use an experimental visualization to display the predictions together with the reference:
+When we did write out the predictions to disk we can use an experimental
+visualization to display the predictions together with the reference:
 ```shell script
 #cd ../visualization
 python3 helixer/visualization/visualize.py --predictions example/mpusillaCCMP1545_predictions.h5 --test-data example/test/test_data.h5